Contact: Ben Shepherd

 A superconducting undulator has several advantages over conventional undulator technology.
 It can reach higher fields and use shorter periods, meaning that it can produce extremely intense beams of light at very short wavelengths.
 However, the technology required to build such a device is far from straightforward.
 In order for the wire to become superconducting, the undulator must be cooled to a temperature of 4.2K (-269°C) using liquid helium.
 To further enhance the field, it is planned to operate the undulator at an even lower temperature of 1.8K (-271°C).
 The superconducting wires are wound around a steel former to concentrate the field.
 This steel structure also presents some engineering challenges.
 In order to provide the highest quality magnetic field, the steel poles must be machined to a flatness of less than 20µm (0.02mm).
 Similar tolerances apply to the pitch (the distance between the poles) and to the alignment between formers.

 The team at RAL, led by Tim Hayler and Tom Bradshaw, have been working on a short prototype of this undulator, using four 30 cm long steel formers.
-The superconducting wire has been painstakingly wound around these formers in a helical pattern to produce the undulator’s alternating magnetic field.
-This undulator prototype will be measured at RAL and then brought to Daresbury in 2018.
-We plan to install it on CLARA with some photon diagnostics to measure the quality of the light beam produced.
-This will give valuable insights into any improvements in manufacturing we can apply to the next version of the undulator.
+The superconducting wire has been painstakingly wound around these formers in a helical pattern to produce the undulator's alternating magnetic field.
+This undulator prototype was measured at RAL and then brought to Daresbury in 2018.
+As part of CLARA's exploitation programme, an electron beam was passed through it.
+This was the first test with beam of any undulator of this type.
+We were able to identify a field offset in the undulator which had a detrimental effect on the beam - future revisions of the planar concept will be modified to remove this field offset and improve performance.